lambdageek/centrinel/README.md

 ```
 cabal install
-cp dist/build/heapguard/heapguard [somewhere on your PATH]
+cp dist/build/centrinel/centrinel [somewhere on your PATH]
-cp scripts/heapguardcc [somewhere on your PATH]
+cp scripts/centrinelcc [somewhere on your PATH]
 ```

 #### Example ####

 ```
 $ export REAL_CC=/path/to/your/cc # if unset, defaults to 'cc'
-$ make CC=heapguardcc
+$ make CC=centrinelcc
 ```